McUsr/FB/Docs/User/BackupRotation.md

 now 12th folder, may be the folder 14 months ago, since you were absent, hiking, a couple of months.

-### Yearly Backup Scheme

-One full backup as soon as possible in the year, there are no rotation.

 ### The end game  or consequences of the rotation method.

 When you stop working,on a project, there won't be any new